Code-Institute-Submissions/milestone-project-1-cv-website/README.md

 I wanted the project to demonstate good design principles and use of colour, but my primary goal was to *communicate* information about myself to potential employers.
 In order for that communication to be effective, the site needed to be structured well and easily accessible.
 The content also needed to be relevant to the user stories.
 I was particularly cognizant of the importance of steering clear of too much unrelated personal information.
-A recruiter I spoke to said that when she's looking at candidate profiles she wants to take in the important information quickly and without "fluff".
+A recruiter I spoke to said that when she's looking at candidate profiles she wants to take in the important information quickly.

 #### *Target Users*
 The target users are twofold: employers and recruiters.
 Essentially anyone who is looking to employ a front-end, back-end or full-stack developer.